-Source: For EU Member States, Montenegro and Serbia - Eurostat segment $trng{lfse_01}$ .
-For German sub-regions - Eurostat segment $trng{lfse_04}$ .
+Source: For EU Member States, Montenegro and Serbia - Eurostat segment $trng_lfse_01$.
+For German sub-regions - Eurostat segment $trng_lfse_04$.

-Data availability: For Bosnia and Herzegovina, only the total population data for the years 2011 to 2017 were available.
-For the Republic of Moldova, the total population data for the years 2011 to 2015 were available.
-Data by age groups were not available for the German regions Bavaria and Baden-Württemberg, Bosnia and Herzegovina, or the Republic of Moldova.
-For Ukraine and four regions of Ukraine, no data were available.
+Data availability: Data by age groups were not available for the German regions Bavaria and Baden-Württemberg, Bosnia and Herzegovina, or the Republic of Moldova.
+For Ukraine years 2014-2021 were available.
+For four regions of Ukraine, no data were available.
+All other data is available for the time period 2011-2021.